-Don’t miss out on the Lyndale Reconstruction Kick-off Open House at Richfield City Hall on April 25th from 4-7pm!
-Please join the project staff and contractor to discuss the Lyndale Avenue Reconstruction Project and learn about the expected project timeline and ask questions!
+The Lyndale Reconstruction Kick-off Open House was held at Richfield City Hall on April 25th from 4-7pm!
+Residents joined the project staff and contractor to discuss the Lyndale Avenue Reconstruction Project and learned about the expected project timeline and asked questions!

-Ground breaking is tentatively set for the first week in May!
+Ground breaking is set for the last Monday in April!

 At the April 9, 2019 meeting Richfield City Council approved the final design layout for the Lyndale Avenue Project.
 Click here to view the Council approved preliminary design layout.

 Between Humboldt and 5th avenues, expect crews to be:

 - Placing and grading topsoil in boulevards and yards

 Lane shifts and other minor traffic impacts will occur.
 For any properties that will experience temporary driveway access impacts, we will deliver printed notifications in advance.

 What to expect soon